refuge182.com

 Carissa Mitchell

-She has served as the Addiction Coordinator at Celebration Hope Center and has been a Certified Addiction Counselor since 2011 through the ADRA.
-She has extensive experience working with individuals, groups, and families, specifically in addressing addiction and life issues.
-She has been trained in many substance abuse models (Motivational Enhancement Therapy, Brief Intervention, and CBT) as well as other models that provide an integrated approach to trauma and substance abuse issues (Story-Informed Trauma Therapy and Seeking Safety).
+She has served as the Addiction Coordinator at Celebration Hope Center (outpatient treatment) and has been a Addiction Counselor since 2011 through the ADRA.
+She has extensive experience working with individuals, groups, and families, specifically in addressing addiction, anxiety , depression, grief, trauma and relationships concerns.
+She has been trained in many substance abuse models (Motivational Enhancement Therapy, Brief Intervention, and CBT) as well as other models that provide an integrated approach to trauma, substance abuse and emotion related issues (Story-Informed Trauma Therapy, Seeking Safety, ACT and EFT).
+She is trained and experienced in EMDR.

 If you would like to contact Carissa for counseling, email her at Carissa@refuge182.com.